 To follow up CDC directs the US to attribute deaths from other causes to COVID-19, my sending its information to Tucker Carlson yesterday morning may have contributed to the information being broadcast nationally yesterday evening.
 The transcript at Tucker Carlson: Possible That Doctors Are Classifying Conventional Pneumonia Deaths As COVID Deaths, Increasing The Count included: … Continue reading Lowering US pneumonia death counts to increase COVID-19 death counts

 This post compares and contrasts two perspectives on how much sulforaphane is suitable for healthy people.
 One perspective was an October 2019 review from John Hopkins researchers who specialize in sulforaphane clinical trials: Broccoli or Sulforaphane: Is It the Source or Dose That Matters?
-Since these researchers didn’t give a consumer-practical answer, I’ve presented a … Continue reading How much sulforaphane is suitable for healthy people?
+These researchers didn’t give a consumer-practical answer, so I’ve presented a … Continue reading How much sulforaphane is suitable for healthy people?

 This 2019 US review subject was β-glucan: “β-1,3-Glucans (hereafter referred to as glucan) are natural molecules able to significantly improve our health.
 In human studies, the tested (and suggested) daily dose remains in the range of 100–500 mg for stimulation of the immune system, whereas for a decrease in cholesterol levels a daily dose of … Continue reading Train your immune system every day!